fugu-chop/launch_school/rb109_assessment/written_assessment/practice_problems.md

 On `line 3`, we reassign the local variable `a` to reference a different string object (`'not here'`).
 The local variable `b` will return `'hi there'`, as variables are references to objects, and not references to variables.

-*What does the following code return?
+*13) What does the following code return?
 What does it output?
 Why?
 What concept does it demonstrate?
 What are `a` and `b`?*
 ```
 a = ​"hi there"
 b = a